Ma'ayan Harod: Geography

 The spring is located in the Harod Valley, which is the eastern part of the Jezreel Valley.
 While the Jezreel Valley is drained via the Kishon River to the Mediterranean Sea, the Harod Valley is drained through the Harod Stream ("Wadi Jalud" in Arabic) to the Jordan River.
 It is the largest of the springs emerging on the northern slopes of Mount Gilboa.
-The source of the spring as well as other springs in the Beit She'an Valley to the east, comes from fresh rainwater that percolate into the limestone hills of Samaria and collect in an underground water reservoir beneath the areas of the Palestinian cities of Nablus and Jenin.
+The source of the spring as well as other springs in the Beit She'an Valley to the east, comes from fresh rainwater that percolate into the limestone hills of Samaria and collect in an underground water reservoir beneath the areas of the cities of Nablus and Jenin.
 The water emerges from the hills as they incline north towards the valleys.
 At this valley the waters emerge from a natural cave known as "Gideon's Cave".
 The spring's discharge rate is about 360 cubic meters per hour.
 According to the PEF's Survey of Western Palestine in 1882, Victor Guérin stated that the rock from which the fountain springs has been artificially hollowed into a cavern.